Generalized Minkowski weights and Chow rings of T-varieties: Chow groups

-\end{theorem} \begin{rem} \begin{enumerate} \item[(i)] Note that the surjectivity of the map follows from Theorem~\ref{th:eff_cone}.
+\begin{rem} \begin{enumerate} \item[(i)] Note that the surjectivity of the map follows from Theorem~\ref{th:eff_cone}.
 The exactness of the sequence is then a consequence of the fact that the maps are exactly given by choosing an invariant subvariety $Z$ of dimension $k + 1$, choosing a rational function on $Z$ and taking its divisor.
 We refer for details to the proof in \emph{loc. cit.} \item[(ii)] The maps describe the relations between the invariant cycles in $A_k(X)$.
-For example, note that equation \eqref{eq:special} is saying that for $\tau \in R_{k+1}$, any two special fibers of $B_{\tau}$ are rationally equivalent. \end{enumerate} \end{rem}
+For example, note that equation \eqref{eq:special} is saying that for $\tau \in R_{k+1}$, any two special fibers of $B_{\tau}$ are rationally equivalent. \item[(iii)] Since the set $P$ of points in $\mathbb{P}^1$ such that the polyhedral complex $\S_p$ is different from $\Sigma$ is finite, Theorem $\ref{th:chow-exact}$ gives a finite presentation of the Chow groups. \end{enumerate} \end{rem}